Thermal Energy Storage

 What is Thermal Energy Storage?

-Thermal energy storage is a process that involves storing and retrieving thermal energy for later use.
-It is based on the principle that heat can be converted into different forms of energy, such as electricity, mechanical work, or cooling.
-As a result, the stored thermal energy can meet the heating, cooling, or other thermal energy requirements, such as hot water or steam.
+Thermal energy storage is a process that involves storing and retrieving thermal energy (TE) for later use.
+It is based on the principle that heat can be converted into different forms of power, such as electricity, mechanical work, or cooling.
+As a result, the stored thermal energy can meet the heating, cooling, or other TE requirements, such as hot water or steam.
 TES systems can be used in various applications, from residential and commercial buildings to industrial processes and power generation.
+While thermal systems store heat or cold, a Battery Energy Storage System uses electrochemical methods to deliver a rapid power response for grid stability.

 How is Thermal Energy Stored?